I usually don't preface articles, but in this case, I feel that a brief note is necessary.

 2. You have lost control

-Always keep in that it is not your site.
+Always keep in mind that it is not your site.
 It is not your app.
 It is not even your hashtag.
 The social media platform can shut down (like Google+ and Vine) and you will lose everything; the social media platform can censor your posts; the social media platforms can limit your audience reach; your hashtags can be hijacked.
 None of this would happen on a site or app you own.

 3. Your audience is not your audience.